Magnetic-field-induced cavity protection for intersubband polaritons: Model

 along the $z$ direction.
 Here, $n=1,2 \ldots$ are integer numbers and $\varepsilon_n(\vec{r})$ indicate the Born-Oppenheimer potential energy interfaces.

 For each subband $n$, the in-plane eigenfunctions $\varphi_{n \, k}(\vec{r})$ are thus obtained by diagonalising the in-plane Hamiltonian

-and are labeled generically by the $k$ quantum number (or array of numbers).
-In the case of a clean QW with no magnetic field, this index reduces to the in-plane momentum.
+and are labeled generically by the quantum number $k$ (or array of numbers).
+In the case of a clean QW with no magnetic field $\vec{A}=0$, and no spatial dependence of the potential interfaces $\varepsilon_n(\vec{r} ) = \varepsilon_n$, this index is actually a pair of numbers representing the wavevector of the planewave basis.
+In spatially inhomogenoeus configurations, where translational invariance is broken and $\varepsilon_n(\vec{r} )$ depends on the position, planewaves are no longer eigenstates of the system.
+In this case the index $k$ represent a generic quantum number labeling the true eigenstates of the system, extracted by exactly diagonalising the full Hamiltonian.

 We assume now that the $z$-confinement is characterised by a single length scale $L_z = L_z(\vec{r})$ which depends on the in-plane position $\vec{r}$, and that the potential energy interface depends from the in-plane position only through this characteristic length $\varepsilon_n(\vec{r}) = \varepsilon_n(L_z(\vec{r}))$.
 Moreover we assume that $L_z(\vec{r})$ is given by a fixed length over the whole plane plus a small fluctuating part $L_z(\vec{r}) = L_{\rm qw} + \delta L(\vec{r})$ which describes the roughness of the QW interface.
 Expanding the potential energy interface at the first order in $\delta L$ we arrive to the final expression of the in-plane electronic Hamiltonian of each subband as $H_n \approx H_n^{\parallel} + \varepsilon_n^{\rm qw}$, where the in-plane electronic Hamiltonian is given by